Top 10 employee benefits and their tax (dis)deductibility

 The passing of the consolidation package at the beginning of 2024 has also affected the taxation of company nurseries, which are now no longer fully exempt.

-For employees: company nurseries as well as other selected benefits (according to Section 6(9)(d) of the Income Tax Act) are tax exempt from 2024 up to a uniform limit of half of the average annual wage.
+For employees: company nurseries as well as other selected benefits (according to Section 6(9)(d) of the Income Tax Act) are exempt from tax from 2024 up to a uniform limit of half of the average annual wage.
 Anything above this amount enters the employee's income and is subject to taxation and levies.

-Beware that other non-monetary benefits count towards the same limit as company nursery fees and may exceed it and therefore be taxed.
+Beware that other non-monetary benefits also count towards the same limit as company nursery fees and may exceed it and therefore be taxed.

 10/ Other refreshments outside the meal allowance